 If you have more than one toilet and shower in your home, you have more flexibility over when you rip out the old bathroom suite in preparation for the new bathroom to be put in.
 Turn off the water first before starting to try to dismantle anything.
 If you are just putting a new bathroom suite in the same places as where the old one was, it should be possible to salvage a lot of the pipework to reuse in your new bathroom, but if you are rearranging the whole bathroom and the pipes will need to be replaced completely, there is no point in being careful and the pipes can just be cut with a saw.
 If you run into difficulties at any point, call in the professionals for help.

-One of the things to be aware of before you start ripping out old and installing new bath panels and sanding down a 1970s textured ceiling is whether or not there may be asbestos in your home.
-Asbestos can be found in bath panels, floor tiles, toilet cisterns, textured ceilings and cavity walls.
-Asbestos was banned completely in 2000, so if your house was built after this date it will have no asbestos in it.
-Homes from the 1950s onwards could well contain asbestos so it is wise to proceed with caution.
-Asbestos only causes problems when the fibres are disturbed, but if you are planning a bathroom renovation and you suspect there may be asbestos, call your local Environmental Health department for advice about how to deal with it.
+One of the things to be aware of before you start renovating is whether or not there may be asbestos in your home.
+Asbestos is a hazardous waste material that can cause health problems such as cancer and asbestosis and kills 5000 workers each year.
+Any home built before the year 2000 may contain asbestos.
+Asbestos can be found in a number of places, including bath panels, floor tiles, toilet cisterns, ceiling tiles, partition walls and pipe lagging.
+If you suspect there may be asbestos in your home, do not attempt to repair or remove it yourself.
+Call your local Environmental Health department for advice about how to deal with it.
 If you do have to have asbestos removed, this has to be done by approved contractors and this will add considerably to your overall cost.

 If you found this post useful, you may also be interested in - How to Survive a Bathroom Renovation - How to Make Your Bathroom Renovation Project a Success - Easy Kitchen Renovation Tips.